Do solar panels work in the shade?

 How can a solar system owner avoid these issues?

-There are many ways to avoid these problems and ensure that your solar panel system produces the most energy possible.
+Many ways exist to avoid these problems and ensure that your solar panel system produces the most energy possible.

 Firstly, make sure you go for a local quality installer.
-A sound installation company will be able to assess your shading risk and design the most efficient solar system that considers your surrounding environment if solar mapping is considered.
-As a result, the effects of solar shading can be reduced dramatically.
+A reputable solar system installation company can assess your shading risk and design the most efficient solar system, taking into account your surrounding environment if solar mapping is involved.
+Consequently, the company can dramatically minimise the effects of solar shading.

-Secondly, if shading can not be avoided and you can not locate the system on other parts of the block.
-You should consider installing microinverters or optimisers.
-This can somewhat reduce shading issues compared to when string inverters are used, where shading can affect the production of a whole solar string.
-However, when micro-inverters or power optimisers are used, shading affects just the panels that are being shaded.
+Secondly, if you cannot avoid shading and you are unable to install the solar power system in other parts of the block, consider installing microinverters or optimisers.
+These options can partially alleviate shading issues compared to using string inverters, where shading impacts the entire solar string’s production.
+However, with microinverters or power optimisers, shade only affects the solar panels that are directly shaded.

 Go for quality panels